hslu-ige-laes/lcm/docs/docs/quickStartGuide/addDataPoints.md

 ---

 # Add Data Points
-- Now we add two data points, the temperature and humidity.
+- Now we add two data points one for the temperature and another for the humidity sensor.
 - We tell the application to which room and flat they belong to and what kind of sensor they represent.

 ## Step 1: Room Temperature